ellisliu7/ancient-temenos-assets/CURRENT_STATE.md

+## Session log — Jun 12 — SCRUB VERDICTS IN, RENDER BRIEF LOCKED
+- SCRUB CONFIRMED by El on live test: approach feels like traveling THROUGH the cave.
+"Felt amazing."
+8s duration is RIGHT — do not lengthen.
+Pacing of the draft is the reference; final render must match it.
+- WARP VERDICT: whole-scene warp reads as dreamlike, not broken.
+  NOT a hard fix requirement.
+Only constraint: artwork itself must stay stable/recognizable in the final 2 seconds of the landing.
+- NO CODE CHANGED this session. index.html untouched.
+- RENDER BRIEF FINALIZED (full text in Jun 12 conversation):
+  Same cave, same 8s dolly threshold-POV -> square-on at arch.
+  ONE change to the world: Ganymede artwork baked INTO the arch alcove, lit in-scene, REFLECTED in the water (rendered, not composited).
+Match draft exposure/haze.
+1080p, all-intra/dense keyframes (video is scrubbed, never played).
+- EL'S HOMEWORK (zero Claude credits): take brief to render tool, iterate there, judge against two tests with own eyes: (1) artwork stable at landing, (2) reflection present throughout.
+Bring only the WINNER.
+Push final mp4 to repo.
+- NEXT SESSION (one patch): swap dolly URL draft -> final, delete JPG crossfade stub (#g-arrival-art becomes unnecessary — artwork lives in the video), arrival = glass panel rise only, remove dormant left-wall museum-hang code in same pass.
+One commit, Ganymede DONE.
+Then pattern rolls to Venus (future session).
 ## Session log — Jun 11 (f) — GANYMEDE SCRUB SHIPPED (draft)
 - 3-WORD TEST PASSED: awe, curiosity, wonder.
 Cleared from docket.
 - ARRIVAL DECISION: dissolve option dead.
 Final render will have artwork